Mostly contracting random maps: Local contraction

-\item \emph{If $f$ is minimal and $X$ is connected, then $f$ is mingled}: Minimality ensures that $f$ has a unique minimal closed invariant subset.
-Additionally, $f$ is aperiodic; otherwise, the sets $F_1, \ldots, F_p$ in the definition of aperiodicity would form a partition of $X$ into disjoint closed subsets, which contradicts connectedness.
-Thus, $f$ is mingled by the previous point.
+\item \emph{If \(f\) is minimal and \(X\) is connected, then \(f\) is mingled.} Minimality implies that \(X\) itself is the unique minimal closed invariant subset.
+If \(f\) were not aperiodic, then the sets appearing in the definition of aperiodicity would give a decomposition of \(X\) into pairwise disjoint non-empty closed subsets, contradicting connectedness.
+Hence, item~(i) applies. {A deterministic irrational rotation of \(\mathbb S^1\) is a simple example.}

-\item \emph{If $f$ is proximal, then it is mingled}: For any $k \geq 1$, $f^k$ is also proximal.
-In particular, for any $k \geq 1$, there is a unique minimal $f^k$-invariant closed subset.
+\item \emph{If \(f\) is proximal, then \(f\) is mingled.} Indeed, every iterate \(f^k\) is still proximal.
+In particular, for every \(k\ge 1\), there is a unique minimal closed \(f^k\)-invariant subset.
+Thus \(f\) is mingled. { A basic example is a strict contraction of a compact interval.}